juansba1/RobustMIP/README.md

 # RobustMIP
 PaperRepository.zip has the instances for the ripple effect problem and the robust mcf problem used in the main experiments of the paper.
-Each type of instance has a readme file.
-The .zip also has the ECA and SFWA algorithms for both type of instances with individual readmes.
-They are .m files as should be opened in Matlab and place in the same directory.
-Each algorithm folder includes also a test data set.
+The ECA and SFWA algorithms for each problem are also included.
+Each type of instance and each algorithm has a readme file.